neondatabase/website/content/docs/introduction/billing.md

 ## Data transfer

-_Data transfer_ counts the amount of data transferred out of Neon (egress).
-Neon charges for each GiB of data transfer at the egress cost set by the cloud provider.
-Contact [Sales](https://neon.tech/contact-sales) for custom solutions to minimize data transfer costs.
+_Data transfer_ measures the total volume of data transferred out of Neon (known as "egress") during a given billing period, measured in gigibytes (GiBs).
+It includes data sent from your Neon project to external destinations.
+If your data transfer is high, contact [Sales](https://neon.tech/contact-sales) for custom solutions to minimize data transfer costs.

 The cost calculation for _Data transfer_ is as follows: